DCAN-Labs/abcd-hcp-pipeline/docs/usage.md

                               Optional list of participant IDs to run.
 Default is all IDs found under the BIDS input directory.
 The participant label does not include the "sub-" prefix

-    --session-id SESSION_ID [SESSION_ID ...]
-                              filter input dataset by session id.
-Default is all ids found under the subject input directory(s).
-A session id does not include "ses-"

     --freesurfer-license LICENSE_FILE
                               If using docker or singularity, you will need to